EthanGunter/Altargene/Worldbuilding and Lore/Organizations/Auspex Empire.md

 #### Transportation Ability:
 %NAVIGATOR%s are able to transport shipments from location to location without regard for space or time.
 This includes strike pods of soldiers, when necessary.
 The process is time consuming, but compared to sub-light speed travel, can be a considerable improvement.
 #### Economy:
 The economy of the Auspex Empire has dwindled significantly since The Revolt.
 Because all resources belong to the empire, trade with outside parties is only done when absolutely necessary.
-This also means that there is rarely an abundance of any resource, as the volume of production changes based on the current needs of the empire and its objectives.
+This also means that there is rarely an abundance of any resource, as the volume of production changes based on the current needs of the empire and its objectives.*
+#### Most Enforced Laws: TODO
+*Legal enforcement is an indicator of priority in a civilization.
+It tells a story of the past, as well as how much power is in the hands of the people.*
 #### Significant Historical Changes: TODO
 - The majority of the revered leaders of the Auspex are female, and a majority of the great failures (tried something ambitious and were stopped) are male.
 This is reflected in their artwork.
 - One of the past monarchs of the empire saw their weak economy as an existential threat, and began implementing measures to over-produce and build trade alliances.
 He was forcefully removed in a coup on the grounds of diluting the vision and forsaking the cause of the Auspex.